How To Start a WordPress Blog in 2022: The Definitive Guide

 It’s not possible for me to cover the configuration process step by step because it’s different for every domain registrar.

-To make your domain work, you will need to change its Name Server details to the one provided to by SiteGround.
+To make your domain work, you will need to change its Name Server details to the one provided by SiteGround.

 To find your Name Server details, navigate to your site’s cPanel as instructed in the previous section.